-The differences in $T{2\,\mathrm{m}}$ for subregion3 show a warming of less than 0.1 K from DOY 91 to DOY 120, but also a warming in an even smaller magnitude throughout the growing season.
+The differences in $T{2m}$ for subregion3 show a warming of less than 0.1 K from DOY 91 to DOY 120 but also a warming in an even smaller magnitude throughout the growing season.
 The difference in surface albedo in subregion3 is close to 0, although the difference in snow depth is similar to that of subregion2 but with a time lag of around 15 days in the most intensive point.
-In subregion4, the snow depth shows a quite small increase from the beginning of January till the end of March, which is consistent with the increase in surface albedo and explains the slight decrease of up to 0.1 K in $T{2\,\mathrm{m}}$, from the middle of February till the end of March.
+In subregion4, the snow depth shows a quite small increase from the beginning of January until the end of March, which is consistent with the increase in surface albedo and explains the slight decrease of up to 0.1 K in $T{2m}$ from the middle of February until the end of March.
 Subregion5 displays the opposite characteristics compared to subregion1 and subregion2 for all the investigated variables.
-The absolute differences in snow depth of subregion5 are smaller than those of subregion1, but larger than those of subregion2.
-Because subregion5 is located in the north of Finland, the biggest difference of snow depth occurs later than that of subregion1.
-The magnitude of the maximum differences in $T{2\,\mathrm{m}}$ in snow-cover period of subregion5 also lies between that of subregion1 and subreigon2 and happens later than that of subregion1.
+The absolute differences in snow depth of subregion5 are smaller than those of subregion1 but larger than those of subregion2.
+Because subregion5 is located in the north of Finland, the biggest difference in snow depth occurs later than that of subregion 1.
+The magnitude of the maximum differences in $T{2m}$ in the snow-cover period of subregion5 also lies between that of subregion1 and subregion2 and happens later than that of subregion1.

-The differences of T{2m} in the growing season depend on the surplus of energy balance terms, where ET manifests itself as latent heat flux.
-In general, the increase of ET amount in subregion2 is slightly higher than that in subregion1.
-As a consequence, the decrease of T{2m} in subregion2 is slightly larger than that in subregion1 during the growing season when the albedo difference is quite small.
-The decreased ET and the slightly decreased surface albedo together result in a slight warming in the growing season in the other subregions.
-The extents of warming in the other subregions follow the magnitudes of the decreased ET amounts because the differences in surface albedo are almost the same in the growing season.
+The differences in $T{2 \text{ m}}$ in the growing season depend on the surplus of energy balance terms where ET manifests itself as latent heat flux.
+In general, the increase of ET in subregion2 is slightly higher than that in subregion1.
+As a consequence, the decrease of $T{2 \text{ m}}$ in subregion2 is slightly larger than that in subregion1 during the growing season when the albedo difference is quite small.
+The decreased ET and the slightly decreased surface albedo together result in a slight warming during the growing season in the other subregions.
+The extents of warming in the other subregions follow the magnitudes of the decreased ET because the differences in surface albedo are almost the same in the growing season.